WSU-kduncan/cs2900-Natrix1998/Project2/README.md

 ## Podman
 1. `$ sudo apt-get update`
 2. `$ sudo apt-get install podman`
+3. Much better than Linux Mint already.
 # Pulling a Container Image
 ## Docker
 `$ sudo docker pull IMAGE:VERSION` will pull the requested image.
-If no version is specified, the latest version will be pulled.
+If no version is specified, the latest version will be pulled.<br>
-View all images with `$ sudo docker image ls`
+View all images with `$ sudo docker image ls -a`
 ## Podman
+Podman works similarly to docker, use `$ sudo podman pull IMAGE` to pull a requested image.
+It can also pull docker archive images with `$ podman pull docker-archive:/tmp/myimage`. <br>
+View all images with `$ sudo podman image ls -a`.
+This is the same as docker and the output is in a very similar format as well.
 # Running a Container
 ## Docker
-`$ sudo docker run CONTAINERNAME` will run the specified container.
+`$ sudo docker run CONTAINERNAME` will run the specified container (and initialize it first, more on that later).
 If it cannot be found locally, docker will first try to pull it, then run it.<br>
+Docker automatically initializes containers when you run them.
+You can specify the executable you want to handle the init process, by adding the `--init PATH` flag, but this is somewhat new.
+"The default init process used is the first docker-init executable found in the system path of the Docker daemon process" Source: https://docs.docker.com/engine/reference/run/ <br>
 - Add the `-d` option to the above command and docker will run in "detached" mode.<br>
 - This means that the container will run in the background and it will not receive input or display output.
 Typically how you might want to run a webserver or a large data analysis job.
 - Alternatively, running the command with `-it` options will run the container and keep STDIN open along with providing a terminal.